Citrine at a Glance

 Crystal Grids

-Use Citrine as the center stone in abundance or manifestation grids, surrounded by complementary prosperity stones like Pyrite and Green Aventurine.
-Its warm golden energy acts as a magnet that draws the grid's combined intention toward materialization.
-For confidence and personal power grids, place Citrine at the center with Carnelian and Sunstone radiating outward in a sunburst pattern.
-Citrine's self-cleansing nature also makes it an excellent anchor stone that keeps the grid's energy clear and vibrant over time.
+Use Citrine as the center stone in abundance or manifestation grids, with prosperity stones like Pyrite and Green Aventurine around it.
+For confidence and personal power, pair it with Carnelian and Sunstone in a sunburst pattern.
+Its self-cleansing quality makes it a good anchor that keeps the grid's energy clear.

 How Do You Cleanse & Charge Citrine?